OleHolmNielsen/ITwiki/docs/NeDi_installation_on_CentOS.rst

 Please see first the general information in the NeDi_.

 This page describes how to install NeDi_ on RHEL (and clones such as AlmaLinux, RockyLinux) Linux servers.
-Please note that CentOS 7 is end-of-life.
+Please note that CentOS_ is end-of-life.
 See also the general NeDi_installation_ page.

 On the dedicated server for NeDi_ download the file ``nedi-XXX.tgz``